uphilgood/newsfeed/README.md

 To get started and submit your work.

-* Clone this project from this private repository Complete the assignment as instructed in the
+* Clone this project from this private repository Complete the assignment as instructed in ASSIGNMENT.md

-* ASSIGNMENT.md

 * When ready to submit create a patch of your work.
 (Ex: git diff master origin/master > mypatch.patch)